miktam/miktam.github.io/README.md

-Bunch of JavaScript recipes for developers and architects with strongly-typed languages (C++/Java) background
+JavaScript recipes for developers and architects
 ================

 http://miktam.github.io